 SocialJusticeBooks.org is a project of Teaching for Change, a non-profit organization whose mission is to provide teachers and parents with the tools to create schools where students learn to read, write and change the world.
+Join our mailing list for updates about new resources and events.

 Teaching for Change developed SocialJusticeBooks.org in 2017 to identify and promote the best multicultural and social justice children’s books, as well as articles and books for educators.
 It builds on the tradition of the Council on Interracial Books for Children which provided a social justice lens to reviews of children’s literature.